larpchronicles/rules/rules-topics/08_agility-skills.md

 ## Mimicry
 > This skill allows the user to use any single Spell or Stamina ability once per purchase of Mimicry.
 The user must additionally expend a number of Agility Points equal to double the mimicked ability's Mana or Stamina cost, as appropriate.
+Mimicry cannot be used on level 10 Spells.
 Use requires the verbal:  My turn!  <ability verbal/incant>

 |Mimicry Point Costs|F|T|R|M|
 |---|---|---|---|---|